 GOLDEN KNIGHTS at SHARKS

-The San Jose Sharks will try to take a 2-0 series lead against the Vegas Golden Knights in Game 2 of the Western Conference First Round at SAP Center on Friday.
+The San Jose Sharks and Vegas Golden Knights will play Game 7 of the Western Conference First Round at SAP Center on Tuesday.

 [RELATED: Complete Sharks vs. Golden Knights series coverage]

 The Golden Knights had 44 shots in regulation and 59 through the second overtime in Game 6.
 But they didn't have many on the rush and took a lot from the outside in a 2-1 loss, with goalie Martin Jones making 58 saves to set a Sharks record.

 Vegas has to seize opportunities to skate through the neutral zone with speed.
 If the Sharks force them to dump the puck, the Golden Knights have to forecheck and get the puck to the high-danger areas in the middle of the ice.

 "We need to get closer to [Jones], definitely make his life a little tougher," Golden Knights forward Jonathan Marchessault said.
 "Got to give him credit, he was good last game.
 But I think our quality of our shots needs to be better and be more inside the dots.
 Get in those dirty areas.
 There's no secret to playoff hockey."

 Video: SJS@VGK, Gm6: Jones stops 58 for franchise record

 The Sharks don't expect to win Game 7 the way they won Game 6.

 "Obviously we can't give up that many shots," coach Peter DeBoer said.
 "I thought there was a lot of perimeter stuff, but we're still allowing those pucks to get to the net.
 So we've got to shut that down.
 And part of that is establishing more offensive-zone time and offense.